 One theory as to why many robins on Christmas cards carry letters in their beaks is that at one time all the postmen wore red waistcoats and were known as ‘Robins’.
 In fact it was only in 1952 that the British Trust for Ornithology officially changed the bird name to ‘robin’, up until then it was always known as ‘robin redbreast’.
 The other tradition associated with the pagan Yule festival is that the eternal circle of the year ends with the battle of the holly king, represented by the wren and the oak king represented by the robin.
 In this battle the wren or old year is defeated and killed by the new year or robin and the cycle starts again.
 Once again this belief could be another reason the robin has become associated with the Christian festival of Christmas and appears on Christmas Cards.

 If anybody dared to steal an egg from a robin’s nest the penalty would be that all the milk produced in the area would be discoloured.
+Another Dartmoor superstition goes that if anybody took a robin’s nest then all the ‘clomb’ (crockery) in the house would break.
 If a robin was ever seen to hop over the threshold of a door then it was an omen of a forthcoming debt.
 But in some areas it was considered lucky should a robin enter the house in the month of November.
 On seeing the first robin of the new year it was said that any wish made would come true, if however the bird flew away before the wish was finished this would end up with 12 month’s bad luck.
 The robin has also been used to forecast the weather, if it is heard singing from cover then bad weather is on the way, conversely if the robin sings from an open branch then good weather is coming.
 I have also heard tell that if a robin ever finds a dead body it will cover the corpse’s face with moss and leaves as a mark of its love for the human race.
 This tradition may well come from the story of ‘The Babes in the Wood’ as it was a robin that covered the faces of the dead ‘babes’.
 Although I know of no example on Dartmoor, you can sometimes see a robin carved on gravestones possibly denoting that the deceased was a friendly person.

 On Dartmoor it is not only on Christmas cards that the robin appears, the letterboxing tradition of Christmas stamps has now meant that they often feature in the festive letterbox stamps that are put on the moor or taken to the meets.